Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 A practical filter: if the answer to "what would it cost us if this relationship went dark for six months?" is anything more than "nothing," it needs an owner.
 That usually surfaces 20 to 50 relationships out of a much larger contact pool.
 Investors, key customers, advisors, active deals, partners, and a small group of warm-but-strategic contacts.

-For each relationship on the list, the outgoing owner writes a short note that answers four questions: why we know them, what they care about, what's happened in the last 90 days, and what's supposed to happen next.
+For each relationship on the list, the outgoing owner writes a short note.
+It should answer four questions: why we know them, what they care about, what's happened in the last 90 days, and what's supposed to happen next.

-Notes in Rolodex live directly on the contact and company records, so the new owner sees them in the same place they'll do everything else with that relationship.
+Notes in Rolodex live directly on the contact and company records.
+The new owner sees them in the same place they'll do everything else with that relationship.
 No separate doc to maintain.
 No knowledge base to forget about.

 Step 3: Consolidate interaction history for the new owner

-History is the part that's hardest to recreate.
+Knowledge transfer is the hardest part of any handoff to recreate.
 If you connect email and calendar to Rolodex, the activity timeline already shows the meetings and email exchanges that have happened.
 The new owner can see when the last touchpoint was, who was on the call, and what the cadence has looked like.

-The shared workspace is what makes this work.
 Anything stored only in the outgoing person's inbox is invisible to the new owner.
 Anything on the contact record is visible to everyone.
+That difference is what makes the rest of this checklist work, and it's why a well-maintained contact database makes client handoffs dramatically less painful.

-Almost every active relationship has at least one open thread.
-A follow-up to send.
-An intro to make.
-A quote to chase.
+Almost every active relationship has at least one open thread: a follow-up to send, an intro to make, or some specific commitment that's hanging.
 If those threads live only in the outgoing person's head, they vanish at the same time their access does.

 Convert every open thread into a task in Rolodex tied to the contact, assigned to the incoming owner, with a due date.
-The handoff isn't "we should follow up with Wilson."
-It's a task that says Send the proposal redline to Wilson by Friday, sitting on the new owner's list.
+The handoff lands as something concrete on the new owner's list: _Send the proposal redline to Wilson by Friday_.
+The mental-note version of this never holds.

 This step alone prevents most of the "we forgot to follow up" failures that surface months later.

-Step 5: Set Keep-in-Touch so momentum doesn't decay
+Step 5: Set Keep in Touch reminders so momentum doesn't decay

-Use keep-in-touch reminders to set that cadence on each contact.
+Keep in Touch reminders let you set that cadence on each contact.
 The new owner doesn't have to remember anything.
 Rolodex surfaces the contact when it's time to reach out, with the context already attached.

 This is the difference between losing a relationship in three months and keeping it warm for years.
-Cadence is what carries a relationship through periods when nothing specific is happening.
+Cadence is what keeps the relationship alive when nothing specific is happening.

 Step 6: Add tags and fields for clarity (owner, priority, risk)